Get to Know Dr. Kenneth Rosenzweig

-Rosenzweig is the chairman of Mount Sinai’s Department of Radiation Oncology.
+Dr. Kenneth Rosenzweig is the chairman of Mount Sinai Hospital’s Department of Radiation Oncology.
 He works closely with thoracic surgeon Dr. Raja Flores and epidemiologist Dr. Emanuela Taioli in providing specialized care for each patient they see.

 Together, they have pioneered treatment advances that have extended survival and improved quality of life for patients with pleural mesothelioma.

-Under his leadership, Mount Sinai became one of the first specialty centers to utilize the intensity-modulated pleural radiation therapy (IMPRINT) procedure as part of the multi-disciplinary approach to treating mesothelioma.
+Under his leadership, Mount Sinai became one of the first specialty centers to utilize the intensity modulated pleural radiation therapy procedure, known as IMPRINT, as part of a multidisciplinary approach to treating mesothelioma.

-“Even if radiation isn’t the ultimate cure, it’s still a good thing if we can get patients a significant amount of quality time with minimal side effects,” he said.
+“Even if radiation isn’t the ultimate cure, it’s still a good thing if we can get patients a significant amount of quality time with minimal side effects,” Rosenzweig said.
 “Things are getting better.”

 Rosenzweig has treated mesothelioma for more than 20 years.
 Before coming to Mount Sinai, he spent 13 years at nearby Memorial Sloan Kettering Cancer Center in New York City.
 He graduated from Yale School of Medicine and did his residency and internship at Harvard Medical School.